-You receive payments 60 days after the customer’s billing cycle completes.
-For example, a client billing in March, you will be paid by the last day of May.
-You will be notified of the remittance amount by email and/or postal mail.
-We will also provide a monthly details report In the partner portal.
-For more information on reports, refer to Partner reports.
+Payments are made within 31 days of the customer invoice date.
+For example, if a client purchase is made on May 1, IBM will remit payment to your bank account by June 1.
+You will be notified of the remittance amount by email, postal mail, or both.
+We will also provide a revenue report in the partner portal.
+For more information on partner payments, refer to Partner Payments.

 How will taxes be handled for sellers in the United States?

-For tax information for sellers in the United States, refer to Tax information for sellers in the United States
+For tax information for sellers in the United States, refer to Tax information for sellers on Red Hat Marketplace.

 How will taxes be handled for sellers outside the United States?

-For tax information for sellers outside of the United States, refer to Tax information for sellers outside of the United States
+For tax information for sellers outside of the United States, refer to Non-US vendor registration status.

 Will taxes be withheld on payments to sellers?